algorand/conduit/docs/tutorials/IndexerMigration.md

 ```
 Because the database connection can only tolerate a single writer without having race conditions and/or deadlocks,
 Indexer offers a read-only mode which does not run the data pipeline and has no write access to the database.
 It's
-common to use the read only mode to scale out the rest API--running multiple web servers behind a load balancer as is
+common to use the read only mode to scale out the REST API--running multiple web servers behind a load balancer as is
 shown in the diagram.